Skip to content

 Cooling Castle

 Cooling Castle was built between 1380 and 1385 by John Cobham on the edge of the marshes at Cooling to guard the Thames.
 The castle was besieged in 1554 by Thomas Wyatt the younger and was damaged by cannon fire.
-The siege only lasted
+The siege only lasted about eight hours.

 The outer ward was rectangular in shape which was completely walled with horseshoe shaped towers on three corners.
 Some of the stunning castle grounds are now used as a popular wedding venue.